IKOR-GmbH/sip-framework/docs-snapshot/README.md

 By default, the following properties come as a part of SIP Framework, to override them simply add them to your configuration file with desired values.

-When using a yaml configuration file, which is already available in application module, adapt the properties to its format.
+When using a yaml configuration file, which is already available in resources, adapt the properties to its format.

 Name | Description | Value | Default |
 --- | --- | --- | --- |